VirtualAngel/rock-paper-scissors-JS-game/Phase_Three/readme.md

         iii.
 You can add icons for rock, paper, scissors hands: https://www.figma.com/community/plugin/1144676442624326325/Font-Awesome-Icons-by-Iconduck
             or: https://www.figma.com/community/file/994237671938398148
             Example: https://www.figma.com/file/1vpUV1te0SHEuEMGCQXOCe/Rock%2C-Paper%2C-Scissors?node-id=1%3A2&t=WCKl4yLo2kjiYrPK-1
-            Note: We'll add the Scorekeeper in Phase Three

 2. Time to do some styling!
 Pro tip: work off of your design.
 It's ok to change things as you go if you find something that works better.
     A. In HTML create your containers, but use semantic HTML (Section, Article, Button, etc.) instead of divs where you can:
         i.
 Header